erascable/BBCite/README.md

 Citation-Parser
 ===============

-This is *going* to be a python 2.x library that will pull apart and return various parts of Blue Book legal citations.
-It relies on a vicious admixture of RegExes and pure cunning, and is practice in python.
+This is planned to be a python 3.x library that will pull apart and return various parts of Blue Book legal citations.
+It relies on a vicious admixture of RegExes and pure cunning, and is python practice.
 The original script has been tested on thousands of citations, and performs better than the algo used by Lexis (but not better than West).

 # Status

 Currently refactoring code so that it can do everything the original vim script can do.